An explanation of Mondrian's oeuvre by Michael Sciam

 The synthesis of an entire life

-After forty years of patience work the one and the many, respective symbols of the spiritual and the natural, are now expressed in a sharp and bright form.
+After forty years of patient work the one and the many, respective symbols of the spiritual and the natural, are now expressed in a sharp and bright form.
 Fundamental issues of Mondrian’s visual thinking have remained the same throughout his life while there has been a drastic change in the plastic means serving to give clear shape to a new vision of reality which has finally found a sharp and bright form with his last accomplished painting.

 1913